 - Does your business get its revenue from one main stream?
 If so, is diversification a concern?

-- Are you preparing for your financial future?
+- How are you preparing for your financial future?

 - Are any of your physical assets creating a problem?

 - Are any of your patents, trademarks, or copyrights in jeopardy?